hyphaltip/GEN220_2015/Assignments/Homework_4.md

 about finding motifs related to poly-A positioning.

-- Write a script to read in the data, and count which sequences have polyA sites -- you can use [http://hyphaltip.github.io/GEN220_2015/Examples/read_fasta.py](this script) as a starting point for reading the data
+- Write a script to read in the data, and count which sequences have polyA sites -- you can use [this script](http://hyphaltip.github.io/GEN220_2015/Examples/read_fasta.py) as a starting point for reading a FASTA file
 - Generate a distribution of polyA lengths (distance between the motif you found and the end of the contig).
 You will want to review how we capture a regular expression search match and then get the start or end of that match.
 E.g.
 ```text
  5'<------------------------------------> 3'